RAMP-project/RAMP-mobility/docs/getting_started.md

 The *Battery_cap* dictionary defines the size of the battery (in kWh) for the 3 different types of cars modelled in the default version.

-### Data from “Input_data” folder
+### Data from “database” folder

-In the “input_data/” folder, some csv provide the additional data needed to run the model.
+In the “database/” folder, some csv provide the additional data needed to run the model.
 - The share of different vehicles among the country population is provided by the *pop_share.csv* and *vehicle_share.csv* files.
 - The mobility data are provided by the *d_tot.csv* (total daily driven distance), *d_min.csv* (average travel distance by trip) and *t_func.csv* (average driven time by trip).
 - The *windows.csv* file provides the functioning windows when the EV is switched on for each country during the day.